Frema Opare: Political career

-2004 Elections
+2004 elections

 Opare was elected as the member of parliament for the Ayawaso West-Wuogon constituency in the 2004 Ghanaian General elections.
 She thus represented the constituency in the 4th parliament of the 4th republic of Ghana.
-She was elected with 28,636 votes out of 54,988 total valid votes cast.
-This was equivalent to 52.1% of the total valid votes cast.
+She was elected with 28,636 votes out of 54,988 total valid votes cast, or 52.1%.
 She was elected over Henry Haruna Asante of the People's National Convention, Samuel Adiepena of the National Democratic Congress and Greenstreet Kobina of the Convention People's Party.
-These obtained 1.0%, 37.9% and 9.0% of the total valid votes cast.
+They obtained 1.0%, 37.9% and 9.0% of the total valid votes cast, respectively.
 Opare was elected on the ticket of the New Patriotic Party.

-Her constituency was a part of the 17 constituencies won by the New Patriotic Party in the Greater Accra region in that elections.
+Opare's constituency was one of the 17 constituencies won by the New Patriotic Party in the Greater Accra region in that election.
 In all, the New Patriotic Party won a total 128 parliamentary seats in the 4th parliament of the 4th republic of Ghana.